Newburg | CPA Tax Brief (12/29/2021)

 - $270 penalty per information return for filing a 1099 after August 1st

 - $550 penalty per information return for intentional failure to file, with no maximum penalty

 In addition, if you have a corporation, partnership, or sole proprietorship, there are questions that are required to be completed relative to your 1099 responsibilities.
 Owners and officers of their respective businesses are signing the business’s return under penalties of perjury.

-Please contact us should you have any questions.
+Please feel free to contact us directly with any questions.